-The CAST consortium brings together 33 partners with many different skills and competences both in geological disposal of difference waste types, but also in developing safety cases and on planning and implementing experimental programmes on gas generation.
-The consortium includes national waste management organisations, research institutes, universities and commercial organisations working in this field.
-The involvement of the waste management organisations (the end-users of the outcome in the form of process understanding, data and competence) ensures that the project is focused on important and outstanding issues.
-It also ensures that the project is aligned to European national programmes and thus that results are used as intended.
-Two partners are from outside Europe – one from the Ukraine (SI IEG NASU) and one from Japan (RWMC).
-This offers a unique extension of scientific basis to the project, as well as an insight into how other national programmes manage the issue of carbon-14.
+The CAST consortium brought together 33 partners with many different skills and competences both in geological disposal of difference waste types, but also in developing safety cases and on planning and implementing experimental programmes on gas generation.
+The consortium included national waste management organisations, research institutes, universities and commercial organisations working in this field.
+The involvement of the waste management organisations (the end-users of the outcome in the form of process understanding, data and competence) ensured that the project focused on important and outstanding issues.
+It also ensured that the project aligned to European national programmes and thus that results are used as intended.
+Two partners were from outside Europe – one from the Ukraine (SI IEG NASU) and one from Japan (RWMC).
+This offered a unique extension of scientific basis to the project, as well as an insight into how other national programmes manage the issue of carbon-14.

-CAST is a collaborative project that has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration.
+CAST was a collaborative project that received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration.

 - gain a scientific understanding of the carbon-14 release mechanisms and rates from the corrosion of irradiated steels and Zircaloys and from the leaching of ion-exchange resins and irradiated graphites under geological disposal conditions;

 - provide speciation of the carbon-14 release and how this relates to aqueous conditions;

 - evaluate this understanding in the context of national safety assessments; and

 - disseminate this understanding and its relevance to safety assessments to a range of interested stakeholders and provide an opportunity for training of early career researchers.